-The following reports and data cover the results of inspections under the Environmental Management Act (Act).
-The Act regulates industrial and municipal waste discharges, pollution, air quality, hazardous waste and contaminated site remediation.
+The following reports and data cover the results of inspections under the Environmental Management Act (EMA).
+EMA regulates industrial and municipal waste discharges, pollution, air quality, hazardous waste and contaminated site remediation.
 It provides powers and authorities for ministry staff to verify compliance, to prevent and correct detrimental environmental impacts, and to take enforcement action and respond to environmental emergencies.

 Compliance Annual Inspection Reports

-These annual reports are point in time compliance assessments for business operations or activities regulated by the Act.
+These annual reports are point in time compliance assessments for business operations or activities regulated by the EMA.

 Compliance Inspection Data

-The Excel spreadsheets below list who was inspected, the address, the type of authorization under the Act and the outcome of the inspection.
-The regulated party column identifies who was inspected and the outcome of the inspection is listed the response code column.
+The Excel spreadsheets below list who was inspected, the address, the type of authorization under the EMA and the outcome of the inspection.
+The regulated party column identifies who was inspected, and the outcome of the inspection is listed under the response code column.
 The response code identifies the compliance and enforcement tool issued.
 For an explanation of these tools please refer to the Compliance Inspection Reports above or the Compliance and Enforcement Policy and Procedures (PDF).

 - Inspections Data 2016: Environmental Management Act (XLSX)